-Prostate Cancer Diagnosis and Treatment in Lake Charles
+Prostate Cancer Treatment in Lake Charles, LA

 The prostate is a gland that is only found in men that is used to assist in reproduction and sperm cell growth and production.
 It grows during puberty due to the rapid increase in male hormones and can sometimes slightly grow with age, but mostly stays about the size of a walnut.

 Board-certified urologist, Dr. Siddiq and the staff at Advanced Urology are committed to providing the best-in-class urology care to patients in Southwest Louisiana and beyond.
 Dr. Siddiq will help determine if you are suffering from prostate cancer and discover the best treatment option for you.
 For more information, please contact our offices at (337) 480-7499 and request an appointment today!

 The most common type of prostate cancer is adenocarcinoma, which is cancer that starts in the gland cells.
 There are other, more rare types of prostate cancer such as small cell carcinoma, sarcomas and neuroendocrine tumors, but most of the time a prostate cancer patient suffers from adenocarcinoma.

 Prostate cancer is the most common non-skin cancer in men.
 Approximately 1 in 6 men will be diagnosed with prostate cancer in the U.S. Luckily, 5-year survival of prostate cancer is up to over 99% and deaths have reduced greatly due to overall awareness and advancements with treatment.